-Under the Immigration Skills Charge Regulations 2017, sponsors are liable to pay the Immigration Skills Charge each time you sponsor a migrant worker under the points-based system.
-You will need to pay this charge when you assign the CoS.
+Under the Immigration Skills Charge Regulations 2017, sponsors are liable to pay the Immigration Skills Charge each time they sponsor a migrant worker under the points-based system.
+This is payable when assigning the CoS.

-If you are a small or charitable organisation, you will pay the ‘small’ charge, that is £364 for any stated period of employment up to 12 months, plus £182 for each subsequent 6-month period stated on the certificate.
+Small or charitable organisations will pay the ‘small’ charge, that is £364 for any stated period of employment up to 12 months, plus £182 for each subsequent 6-month period stated on the certificate.

-In all other cases, you must pay the ‘large’ charge, that is £1,000 for any stated period of employment up to 12 months, plus £500 for each subsequent 6-month period stated on the certificate.
+In all other cases, employers must pay the ‘large’ charge, that is £1,000 for any stated period of employment up to 12 months, plus £500 for each subsequent 6-month period stated on the certificate.

-Unless an exception applies, you must pay the charge each time you assign a certificate of sponsorship to a sponsored worker that is either:
+Unless an exception applies, the employer must pay the charge each time it assigns a certificate of sponsorship to a sponsored worker that is either:

 - Applying from outside the UK for entry clearance to work in the UK for 6 months or more, or

 - Applying from within the UK for leave to remain of any duration, including for less than 6 months.

-In accordance with your reporting duties, you must let the Home Office know as soon as possible, and in any case within 10 working days, if the size or type of your business changes, as this will affect the amount you must pay for each certificate of sponsorship and skills charge.
+In accordance with the reporting duties, the employer must let the Home Office know as soon as possible, and in any case within 10 working days, if the size or type of the business changes, as this will affect the amount payable for each certificate of sponsorship and skills charge.

-If you fail to inform the Home Office within this time limit, they may take action against you, including downgrading, suspending or revoking your UK sponsorship visa licence.
+Failure to inform the Home Office within this time limit can result in enforcement action, including downgrading, suspending or revoking the UK sponsorship visa licence.